Christopher A Zimmerman, PhD

 Biography

 Currently: I am a postdoctoral fellow in Ilana Witten’s lab at the Princeton Neuroscience Institute.
-My recent work addresses a long-standing mystery about learning from gut-to-brain signals: How is the brain able to associate flavors experienced during a meal with postingestive effects, like food poisoning, that arise minutes or hours later?
-We discovered that delayed malaise signals reactivate and stabilize the amygdala’s representation of recently consumed novel flavors, which provides a neural mechanism to resolve the credit assignment problem in postingestive learning and shows how the common phrase we associate with unexpected nausea — “it must be something I ate” — is hard-wired into the brain.
+My postdoc work focuses on a long-standing mystery about learning from gut-to-brain feedback: How are we able to associate the flavors we experience during a meal with postingestive effects like food poisoning that arise much later?
+We recently discovered (Nature 2025) a learning algorithm that might allow the brain to overcome this long gap between cause (🥘🍲) and effect (🤢🤮): Delayed illness signals from the gut selectively reactivate and strengthen the neural representation of flavors from a recent meal in the amygdala (a key brain region for learning and emotion).
+This neural plasticity may help us to avoid foods that have made us sick in the future, and shows how the common phrase we associate with unexpected nausea — that “it must be something I ate” — is hard-wired into the brain.

 Key Publications